Ratolon/scipion-docker/README.md

 In the list of topologies launch the one you just created.
 You will be redirected to the **Infrastructures** section on the page.
 Wait for the **configured** status of the topology.
+You can check the log to see that everything worked well.

 ### 5. Connect to the application